gvwilson/thirdbit/src/fiction/santas/index.md

 gingerly taking the mug the robot offered him and then doing a double-take.
 The robot elf wasn't a robot.
-In fact, it wasn't even an elf.
+In fact, it wasn't an elf, either.
 She was a santa,
 and very much alive,
 though the years on her face made her look